Your session has timed out

 It’s also okay to link to social media profiles, especially Github.
 Actually, if you’re a prolific Github contributor and many of your projects are available online, it’s a good idea to list them in an additional section.

-A good programmer cover letter can be used to your massive advantage - it tells a story your resume can’t.
-It can provide context for your top successes and make recruiters pay extra attention to your key achievements.
+A good programmer cover letter can be used to your massive advantage—it tells a story your resume can’t.

-If you attach a cover letter to your programming internship resume, you can highlight your creativity.
-Plus, you get the chance to explain why you’re interested in working with a particular company.
+If you attach a cover letter to your programming internship resume, you can highlight your creativity and explain why you’re interested in working with a particular company.